anurevs9/ChirPY/ChirPY/README.md

-### Project-1: LoopLAB Social Theme App
+### Project-1:  Social profile and revenue website

-This is a project-1: LoopLAB Social Theme App made using HTML, CSS, Bootstrap.
+This is a project-1: Social media profile and revenue website made using HTML, CSS, Bootstrap.

 ## Concepts I have learnt so far from this project: